Kendon Safety can simplify your risk management and provide cost effective safety solutions.

 The report will detail shortfalls (if any) and recommendations to increase your level of compliance.

 You may choose Kendon Safety to support you in this process, or manage the recommendations yourself.</s[an>

 This is an opportunity to us to introduce ourselves to local business, and offer our support.

 We are in no doubt that after are our meeting – any health, safety fire or asbestos-related requirements or queries that you have in the future, you will choose us as your safety partner.

 27.6 Million workdays were lost due to workplace accidents or ill health in 2015

-Contact Kendon Safety for a free compliance audit for your business today
+Contact Kendon Safety for a compliance audit for your business today

 The Regulatory Reform (Fire Safety) Order 2005 has placed a responsibility on duty holders to manage fire safety within premises under their control.
 This has interlocking duties with other health and safety legislative requirements such as the Dangerous Substances and Explosive Atmospheres Regulations 2002 and the Management Health and Safety at Work Regulations 1999.
 A Fire Risk Assessment, carried out by a competent person is a legal requirement.

 The person responsible must make a suitable and sufficient assessment of the risks to which relevant persons are exposed, for the purpose of identifying the general fire precautions needed to comply with the requirements.